sardonicpresence/glucose/manual/reference.rst

-Identifiers are mangled to support LLVM IR with unsupported characters along with dollar signs being replaced with their Unicode code-point in hexadecimal surrounded by dollar signs e.g. hebrew aleph becomes $5d0$.
+Identifiers are mangled to support LLVM IR with unsupported characters along with dollar signs being replaced with their Unicode code-point in hexadecimal surrounded by dollar signs e.g. Hebrew aleph becomes $5d0$.

 Definitions
 ----------